ascraper/ascraper-examples-python/README.md

 ```

 ### Multithreading

+Prepare the list of URL's.
+One row - one URL.
+To run the code concurrently pass ``--concurrent`` flag with numbers of "threads" and the ``--file`` with path to the file with urls.

+Code will devide the file to chunks based on ``--concurrent`` flag.

+"Threads" will run simultaneously. *Be aware,* code has a random sleep from 2 to 7 in each thread.
+That was done to improve successful rate of crawling.

+See details in *Best Practice* section.

 ```
 python3 ascraper.py --user "xxxx" --file links.txt --concurrent 5 --selector title --cookie "yandexuid=7194876411567614048; yuidss=7194876411567614048; _ym_uid=1576853108917432489; mda=0; gdpr=0; _ym_d=1598867302; my=YwA=; yp=1599150048.yrts.1567614048#1599150048.yrtsi.1567614048#1601459301.ygu.1#1614635304.szm.2:1920x1200:1920x1041#1601545715.csc.1; i=W2fGtus3JV5gS29Hd1MrGBQXL74Q1vemmMJnhk19CQNA4KVJjsx8MFcUSFanu9R0yKkIxpTD1p0thV8ziZmH6Iomxtg=; ymex=1632553347.yrts.1601017347#1630992553.yrtsi.1599456553; is_gdpr=1; is_gdpr_b=CNnvZBCcBBgB; yabs-sid=382528651606310967; skid=6402682041606340377; sync_cookie_csrf=1707620066fake; _ym_visorc=b; _ym_isad=2"